chapter four

 • Mitigating API authentication and authorization vulnerabilities

-• Common flaws in role-based access controls
+• Finding common flaws in role-based access controls

 • Preventing unintended updates to our data

-• Mitigating sensitive data leakage
+• Mitigating sensitive data leaks

 • Preventing abuse of our business logic